 For more information, read “Wildlife-Friendly Gardening Tips: Green Gardening”

 Get your yard certified

 The Canadian Wildlife Federation has a Backyard Certification Program where you’re able to gain official status, and not to mention personal satisfaction, for helping local and migratory wildlife, including species at risk, right in your own backyard.
 The program encourages a well-rounded approach that includes natural features which support a diversity of wildlife.

-To get certified, the CWF looks to see if your outdoor space meets the needs of wildlife and provides a full list of details, including how you can apply, on their website.
+To get certified, the CWF looks to see if your outdoor space meets the needs of wildlife and provides a full list of details on their website.